Magnolia grandiflora ‘Gallionensis’ (Southern Bay)

 Hardiness level Green

-Hardy, best grown in sun but protected from cold winds.
-They like a moist soil with high organic content.
+Hardy, but best grown in sun and protected from cold winds.
+They like moist soil with high organic content to be content.
+Time and effort (but not much) is all it takes, y’all.

 As with all woody plants, plant high, exposing as much of the taper at the base of the trunk as possible.
 Allowing soil to accumulate round the base of a tree can be fatal.
 Keep very well watered when first planted.